 Common WebAssembly issues:

 4. Browser compatibility — Use a supported browser.
+Refer to the supported browser guide.

-Server configuration examples:
+Server configuration examples

 For Apache (.htaccess):